jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 ## Assessing Ontologies and Terms for Reuse

 Once you find a term that might be suitable, there are some things that you should check before you start using it.
-The OBO principles are intended to cover all these bases, so when using a term from an OBO ontology it should be quick to check all these boxes.
+The OBO principles are intended to cover all these points, so when using a term from an OBO ontology it should be quick to check all these boxes.
 With projects outside the OBO community you will have to check more carefully.

 ### License